Scoutski/learning/Programming_Glossary/README.md

 };
 ```

+## Granularity

+> Granularity refers to the level of detail and scale when it comes to either a task or piece of information.
+When looking at processes, granularity refers to the size of the task being performed, generally with less code to be most efficient.
+Generally when developers talk about granularity, they are talking about breaking things down into smaller, more manageable pieces.

 ## Orthogonalilty:

 > Orthogonal designs/functions are independent of other designs/functions and should operate the same regardless of whether or not a different pattern is used or a different function is run.
 Orthogonality also the basis of functional programming where a function does not have any side-effects.